 Reddit offers the opportunity for us, as humans, to connect on a much deeper, broader level because users have an alter ego and aren't tied to a social network of friends with whom they want to share how perfect their lives are.

 Despite its vast, diversified community base, other online advertising methods such as Google Ads and Facebook Ads continue to dominate the market, leaving Reddit in their wake.

 Despite this, many businesses continue to use this less popular advertising platform for reaching their audience with Reddit ads.

 What are Reddit ads?

 Reddit ads are commonly referred to as Promoted Posts and closely resemble regular user-submitted posts on Reddit.
-The main difference with ads and regular posts is that ads have a light blue background and are marked with a “Promoted” label.
+The main difference with ads and regular posts is that ads have a light blue background and have a “Promoted” label mark.
 Promoted Posts are located at the top of each listing page, and are rotated among other Promoted Posts.

 Why choose Reddit for advertising?

 Reddit is a cohesive community in a way that other major social platforms are not.
 While many users on other social sites are highly concerned with themselves and their own presence; Reddit users are focused on what is going on in the world and within the Reddit community, and are remarkably interactive.

 The community is an incredibly diversified user base, and since the platform allows you to select your target audience from the entire network, it’s very possible for your business to flourish.
 Because of this, Reddit can be exceedingly effective at driving traffic, even more so than Facebook, Twitter, and many other social networks.